 This list explains all the headings for the specifications of each individual curve in the graph.

-Axis for the Curve: The curve can be on “Left”, “Right”, or “Aux” axis.
+Axis for the Curve: The curve can be plotted on “Left”, “Right”, or “Aux” axis.
 For a frequency graph, only a left axis option is available.
 For scatter graphs, provide the names of axes as “X-Axis,” or “Y-Axis” to differentiate between dependent and independent variables.
-For scatter plots, a regression line and/or a 45-deg line may be generated.
+For scatter graphs, a regression line and/or a 45-deg line may be generated.
 Instead of Axis for the curves, write, “Regression” and/or, “45-deg line”.
 These two lines do not need any source.

 Data Source: The data source can be a WDM file (absolute path or relative path must be provided), a BASINS Observed WQ file, or a HBN file.